mmark-md/mmark/README.md

 * If a line starts with hash signs it is expected to be a valid *non-empty* header (level 1–6 inclusive).
 If you want to start a paragraph with hashes, just escape the first hash with backslash and that will be enough.
+* Setext headings are not supported for the sake of simplicity.
 * Fenced code blocks must be explicitly closed by a closing fence.
 They are not closed by the end of document or by start of another block.